dylanmccall/pigeond/README.md

-# Ethernet Modem for IP Over Avian Carriers
+# Ethernet modem for IP Over Avian Carriers

-Created for CMPT 433, and based loosely on RFC 1149.
+This provides a simple virtual network device to transmit and receive ethernet packets, encoded as QR codes, using carrier pigeons.
+With some additional hardware and network configuration, it can be used to implement [RFC 1149](https://tools.ietf.org/html/rfc1149) on a Linux system.
+We used a BeagleBone Green along with a [thermal receipt printer](https://www.adafruit.com/product/597) from Adafruit and a Linux-compatible webcam.
+It is also possible to use ordinary USB flash drives, so the project can run happily on an ordinary Linux system.

+It was created for CMPT 433 at Simon Fraser University.
+If you can find your way around my sleep-deprived code and coax this project into working, you are amazing.

 ## Building pigeond

 The pigeond program opens a "pigeon0" network device using the tun/tap interface.
 It sends and receives data over this device using the IP Over Avian Carrier Protocol.
+Bridging to a physical network device happens externally.

 To build on Ubuntu, you will need to install some dependencies: